pauldotknopf/pauldotknopf.github.io/posts/2019-04-07-avoiding-configureawait-with-castle-and-dependency-injection.md

 # Using Dependency Injection

 Ideally, you'd want your proxies configured/wrapped in your container.
-Most containers support intercepting/replacing services before they are given to contructors.
+Most containers support intercepting/replacing services before they are given to constructors.
 I am using Microsoft's ```Microsoft.Extensions.DependencyInjection```, which unfortunately doesn't support it (see [this](https://github.com/aspnet/Extensions/issues/1294) issue).
 So instead, I have to get creative when registering my services.

 ```c#
 var services = new ServiceCollection();